 Residential Courses are run in the spring and autumn months.
-They take place over 5 days (Saturday to Wednesday) and include five half day sessions.
-Find more details of our residential course here
+They take place over 5 days (Saturday to Wednesday) and include four half day sessions.
+Details of our next residential course 4 – 8 April 2020 here

 What will I cook?

 Have you always wanted to conquer the mysteries of pastry?
 Learn how to make your own buttery croissants, or the perfect creamy French Onion Tart.

-Other baking includes: Brioche, Rosemary and Black Olive Fougasse, Honey and Saffron Madeleines, Macaroons, Pithiviers, Apple Tarte Tatin, Strawberry Cream Roulade, Double Chocolate Eclairs, and Frangipane Tart with Crème Anglaise.
+Other baking includes: Brioche, Rosemary and Black Olive Fougasse, Honey and Saffron Madeleines, Macaroons, Pithiviers, Tarte Tatin and Frangipane Tart.